julianaalbano/simplyrets/README.md

 <!-- Please document your code & design decisions here. -->

-* in a more complex application I'd use redux
+* in a more complex application I'd use redux (although it was said not to use)
+* notes about flex box usage...